Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 Interested parties can purchase a certified copy or a replacement through the Florida Department of Health (DOH).
 The department offers three ordering options for vital records:

-The price for a birth certificate through VitalChek is $19.00.
-(For a death certificate, it’s $15.00.)
+The price for a birth certificate through VitalChek is $19.00 while death certificate cost $15.00.
 A marriage certificate or divorce certificate is $15.00.
-The processing fee for certificates is $7.00.
-Also, it costs $4.00 per additional certificate.
-Anyone who prefers placing phone orders can call 877-550-7330.
+The processing fee for certificates is $7.00 and it costs $4.00 per additional certificate.

 The Florida Bureau of Vital Statistics provides mail and in-person services.
 Here’s its contact information: